toddself/Backbone.Validator/README.md

 By default, `use_defaults` is set to `false`.
 When you're creating your model, you can override the default setting should you want Backbone.Validator to apply the value from the `defaults` object attached to the model (should there be one).

 ## Defining Validators
 Validators are defined in the `validator` object as part of the model setup.
 If the value passed in doesn't meet your criteria for a valid value, return any value.
 If it does match your criteria, return nothing (`undefined`).
+You may attach multiple validators to each attribute -- they will be run in the order in which they are attached.
+If one of them fails, the entire validation will fail and `error` will be triggered.

    var TestModel = Backbone.Model.extend({
        validators: {